2hadbase-inc/2hadbase-python/README.md

 to run the 2hadbase website locally:
 - Download and install Python3: https://www.python.org/downloads/ (Or use any web server you want)
-- Ensure python3 is in your systen path: https://realpython.com/add-python-to-path/
+- Ensure python3 is in your system path: https://realpython.com/add-python-to-path/
 - Download images from: https://n9.cl/yh5t6 (shortened link with captcha to stop bots)
 - With your unzip software just unzip the first .001 file and it will see the .002 and .003 files automatically, you **do not** need to unzip all three files, if you are unsure it has worked correctly check the unzipped folder size should be roughly 4.7gb
 - Clone this repository in cmd/terminal: `git clone https://github.com/2hadbase-inc/2hadbase-python.git`